World

 Man's efforts and is alive and well.

-I see this when I tend the destitute people on the train platforms.
+I see this when I tend to destitute people on the train platforms.

 Normally, I get surrounded by great crowds of astonished spectators.